Tesla recall: 'Full Self-Driving' software runs stop signs

 A firmware release to disable the rolling stops is expected to be sent out in early February.

-NHTSA said in documents that failing to stop for a sign can increase the risk of a crash.
-“The Vehicle Safety Act prohibits manufacturers from selling vehicles with defects posing unreasonable risks to safety, including intentional design choices that are unsafe,” the agency said in a statement.
+NHTSA says failing to stop for a sign can increase the risk of a crash.
+“The Vehicle Safety Act prohibits manufacturers from selling vehicles with defects posing unreasonable risks to safety, including intentional design choices that are unsafe,” the agency said.
 “If the information shows that a safety risk may exist, NHTSA will act immediately.”

-Tesla introduced the “rolling stop” feature in a software update that was sent out to the testing owners on Oct.
-20. NHTSA met with Tesla on Jan.
-10 and 19 to discuss how the software operates, the documents said.
-On Jan.
-20, the company agreed to disable the rolling stops with the software update.

 The “rolling stop” feature let the Teslas go through all-way stop signs as long as the owner enabled the function.
 The vehicles have to be traveling below 5.6 mph while approaching the intersection, and no “relevant” moving cars, pedestrians or bicyclists can be detected nearby.
 All roads leading to the intersection had to have speed limits of 30 mph or less, the documents said.
 The Teslas would then be allowed to go through the intersection at 0.1 mph to 5.6 mph without coming to a complete stop.